mikro-orm/mikro-orm/docs/docs/installation.md

     at Function.handleSchemaCommand (/path/to/project/node_modules/mikro-orm/dist/cli/SchemaCommandFactory.js:51:21)
 ```

-If you encounter this, you have basically two options:
+If we encounter this, we have basically two options:

 - Use entity references in `entities` array to have control over the order of discovery.
-  You might need to play with the actual order you provide here, or possibly with the
+  We might need to play with the actual order we provide here, or possibly with the
   order of import statements.
 - Use strings instead of references (e.g. `@OneToMany('Book', 'author')`).
 The downside
-  here is that you will lose the typechecking capabilities of the decorators.
+  here is that we will lose the typechecking capabilities of the decorators.

 ## Entity Discovery in TypeScript

 In v4 the default metadata provider is `ReflectMetadataProvider`.
-If you want to use
+If we want to use
-`ts-morph` based discovery (that reads actual TS types via the compiler API), you
+`ts-morph` based discovery (that reads actual TS types via the compiler API), we
 need to install `@mikro-orm/reflection`.

 ```ts